ellisztamas/fecundity_components/README.md

 ### RIL phenotypes
 * Formatting RIL phenotypes and preparation of input files for `R/qtl` is done in `R/rqtl_files.R`.
 * Genetic correlations and bootstrap confidence intervals are calculated in `R/014.genetic_correlations.R`, which outputs a summary table to `output/genetic_correlations.csv`.
-* `R/heritabilities.R` calculates broad sense heritabilities on traits that were directly observed, rather than inferred (surv, frut, seed, mass, ffit); see [experimental set up](#experimental-set-up).
+* `R/heritabilities.R` calculates broad sense heritabilities on traits that were directly observed (surv, frut, seed, mass, ffit) rather than inferred; see [experimental set up](#experimental-set-up).
 Outputs to `output/heritabilties.rds`.

 ### QTL mapping